hunter-teacher-cert/work_csci70900-wilsoneg3/meth1/05_netlogo.md

 **I obviously don't really understand the markdown langauge and I apologize**

-*Consider a course where NetLogo is used as the primary programming language (or one of them).

 # *NetLogo Day 1- SWBAT control and explain a NetLogo model of their choosing.*

-## What is modeling?- Direct instruction
+## Direct Instruction: What is modeling?
-- models are constructs to help us attempt to better understand real-world systems and situations
+* models are constructs to help us attempt to better understand real-world systems and situations
-- "All models are wrong but some are useful."
+* "All models are wrong but some are useful."
 George E.P.
 Box

-## Real world examples of how modeling can be used- what industries, technologies, etc use models to benefit/ improve the world or to engage in commerce?- Discussion, try to guide towards samples below
+## *Discussion* What industries, technologies, etc use models to benefit/ improve the world or to engage in commerce?
-Ex - Objective
+- Try to guide towards samples below
 * Weather - prediction
 * Flight Simulation - Training
 * Nuclear Arms Race - Strategy Development